giraffe-fsharp/Giraffe/README.md

 ### Tasks

 Another important aspect to Giraffe is that it natively works with .NET's `Task` and `Task<'T>` objects instead of relying on F#'s `async {}` workflows.
-The main benefit of this is that it removes the necessity of converting back and forth between tasks and async workflows when building a Giraffe web application (because ASP.NET Core works only with tasks out of the box).
+The main benefit of this is that it removes the necessity of converting back and forth between tasks and async workflows when building a Giraffe web application (because ASP.NET Core only works with tasks out of the box).

-For this purpose Giraffe has it's own `task {}` workflow which comes with the `Giraffe.Tasks` module.
+For this purpose Giraffe has it's own `task {}` workflow which comes with the `Giraffe.Tasks` NuGet package.
 Syntactically it works identical to F#'s async workflows:

 ```fsharp
 open Giraffe.Tasks